 Man what an asswhoopin’!!
-The Tennessee Titans lit into them like the Jaguars had stolen something from their mother’s house.
+The Tennessee Titans lit into them like the Jaguars had stole something from their mother’s house.
 A 41-14 destruction that ruined the psyche of the Jacksonville franchise while sending a clear message that Tennesse would be a force themselves come playoff time, but surely they wouldn’t see them again…would they??

 Oh the agony when I see this ring being a Buffalo fan…sigh The Music City Miracle was a damn forward lateral…yet I digress. **deep breaths** ahem… where was I?